Snap to Network

 Output layer

-The output layer will contain the following attributes appended to the original attributes for each feature.
-Any join fields specified will also be added to the output layer.
+The output layer contains the following attributes appended to the original attributes for each feature.
+Any join fields specified are also added to the output layer.

 Field nameDescriptionField type